 You just got back from vacation, but the airline couldn’t find your suitcase.
 They apparently looked everywhere, but to no avail.
 Before you have a panic attack, ask yourself this: Do you have Renters Insurance?
 If you do, it’s not a complete loss.

 Okay, maybe your stuff was everywhere.
 But, you didn’t think your girlfriend was going to trip over your guitar and chip her tooth.
 How does that happen, right?
 Luckily, you have Renters Insurance that can cover her dental bills.
 You call your agent and find out you have a breakage clause on your policy, too.
 That means your broken guitar might even be covered.
 Hopefully, you can find the receipt.

-With Renters Insurance, your hotel stay after a fire will be covered and everything you lost in the fire or resulting from smoke damage will most likely be covered, too.
+With Renters Insurance, your hotel stay after a fire will be covered and the items you lost in the fire or from smoke damage will most likely be covered, too.
 The same goes for your upstairs neighbor’s pipes freezing, then bursting and then flooding your home.
-Or, maybe you forgot to turn off the faucet and flooded your apartment yourself.
-These things happen, but with Renters Insurance, you won’t have to pay for damages or repairs out of your own wallet.
+Or, maybe you forgot to turn off the faucet and water damaged your apartment.
+These things happen, but with Renters Insurance, you won’t have to pay for damages or repairs out of your own wallet (Note: While water damage from leaking pipes is typically covered, damage from flooding caused by rain typically is not).
 Even if someone crawled in through your window and stole your laptop, you’ll be covered.

 4. Your clothes disappear at the dry cleaners.